 In 2009, under mounting pressure from environmental law attorneys like Paul Napoli, DuPont began using a compound called GenX to produce many consumer products, including Teflon.
 Chemours, a DuPont subsidiary that produces Teflon and other products, insisted that the PFOA replacement was safe.
 But GenX has been linked with cancer and numerous other serious health problems.

-Now, there is GenX contamination in Wilmington, and the aggressive attorneys at Napoli Shkolnik are determined to protect the health and safety of the people in the affected communities.
+Now, there is GenX water contamination in Wilmington.
+The aggressive attorneys at Napoli Shkolnik are determined to protect the health and safety of people in the affected communities.
 We understand that there is no such thing as a "safe" PFOA, and we stand ready to fight for these victims in the same way we stood up for people in Flint, Long Island, and other places where chemical companies polluted the water supply to such an extent that it is now unsafe to use.

 What is Gen X?

-Ammonium 2,3,3,3-tetrafluoro-2-(heptafluoropropoxy) propanoate is the "new" Perfluorooctanoic acid, so it is found in many barrier-creating consumer and industrial products, such as Teflon, stain-resistant carpet, and firefighting foam.
+Ammonium 2,3,3,3-tetrafluoro-2-(heptafluoropropoxy) propanoate is the "new" Perfluorooctanoic acid.
+It is found in many barrier-creating consumer and industrial products, such as Teflon, stain-resistant carpet, and firefighting foam.
 Since it just entered widespread use in 2010, the substance is almost completely unregulated.

-Like PFOA, GenX is a very stable chemical that almost never weakens, so it is a very sought-after chemical component in the products mentioned above.
-Unfortunately for victims, this same quality means that GenX runoff remains in water almost indefinitely, a condition that set the stage for GenX contamination in Wilmington.
+Like PFOA, GenX by DuPont is a very stable chemical that almost never weakens, so it is a very sought-after chemical component in the products mentioned above.
+Unfortunately for victims, this same quality means that GenX runoff remains in water almost indefinitely.
+This condition has set the stage for GenX contamination in Wilmington.

 Gen X Hazards

 For decades, PFOA has been widely regarded as one of the most carcinogenic substances on earth.
 So, it is not at all surprising that its successor chemical has also been linked to: